KJLH

 KJLH (102.3 FM) is an urban adult contemporary radio station licensed to Compton, California, and serving the Los Angeles area.
-KJLH is owned by Taxi Productions, which in turn is owned by musician Stevie Wonder and operates from studios located in Inglewood, with its transmitter situated in a portion of unincorporated Los Angeles County in View Park-Windsor Hills.
+KJLH is owned by Taxi Productions, which in turn is owned by musician Stevie Wonder and operates from studios located on North La Brea Avenue in Inglewood, with its transmitter situated in a portion of unincorporated Los Angeles County in View Park-Windsor Hills.

 History

 The 102.3 signal was originally licensed to Long Beach, California, with the callsign KFOX-FM consisting of a country music format; upon a 1961 sale to the Illinois-California Broadcasting Co., the callsign was changed to KILB.

 In 1965, African American businessman John Lamar Hill, then-owner of the Angelus Funeral Home based in South Los Angeles, bought KILB from the previous owners.
 It was relaunched as KJLH with a Black radio format consisting of smooth R&B, soul, jazz and MOR music.
 Not long after Hill took ownership, KJLH's transmitter was moved from Long Beach to its current location to give better signal coverage to the growing African American community in Los Angeles (as well as Compton and Inglewood), and the city of license was relocated to Compton.
 For years, the station's original studios were based in the Crenshaw district, just north of present-day Baldwin Hills Crenshaw Plaza shopping mall, and next door to the Angelus Funeral Home on Crenshaw Boulevard, near 39th Street.

 In 1979, after 14 years of ownership, Hill sold KJLH to R&B/pop/soul musician Stevie Wonder for more than $2 million; he created a separate corporation, Taxi Productions, for the purposes of purchasing and managing the station away from his other business affairs.
 Under this change of ownership, Wonder gave KJLH its on-air slogan to match the call letters: "Kindness, Joy, Love & Happiness".
 It also transitioned its format to urban contemporary at the time.
 To date, even in spite of two different ownership phases, KJLH is the oldest African American-owned radio station on the West Coast.